Quantum Howe duality and Schur duality of type AIII: Howe dual pair and Schur duality

 Using \eqref{eq:Tmodi}, for an arbitrary odd integer $s=2r-1$, we have

 for an arbitrary even integer $s=2r$, we have

 By taking a renormalization of $\uTT_0$, the above two identities imply that

 The formula \eqref{eq:unequal} together with Proposition~\ref{prop:TiHecke} shows that $\TT_i$ induces an action of the type B Hecke algebra $\cH_B(n;q^s,q)$ with unequal parameters (cf. \cite{Lus03}) on the space $\cV_{m|n,n}^{\imath,0}\cong V^{\otimes n}$.
-This $\cH_B(n;q^s,q)$-action clearly commutes with the left $\Ui_m$-action and we have the following variant of iSchur duality
+This $\cH_B(n;q^s,q)$-action clearly commutes with the left $\Ui_m$-action, and actually we have recovered the following multiparameter iSchur duality